 In Reflections on Exile (1984) critic Edward Said offers insight into living in exile, of the plurality of vision that gives rise to an awareness of simultaneous dimensions, likening it to the musical theory of contrapuntal motion where two or more independent melodic lines occur simultaneously.
 In my work I take a similarly multilayered approach, drawing inspiration from place, materiality, music, history, story and nature, weaving together the known, the fictional and the intuited.
 Referencing the complexity, patterns and fleeting cycles in nature, the long distance migration of butterflies and swallows, concepts around chance, critical play, interdisciplinary mapping and translating.

 I am currently playing with the possibilities of temporary, pop up and portable environments, objects and installations - a tangible version of that nebulus personal notion of 'home'.
 I am seeking to create my own version of the Nomads rug, at different scales and with differing materials and means, such as in my inflatable drawings and miniature, fragile tokens.

 Further & Higher Education

 1987 B.A (Hons) Edinburgh College of Art.
 Edinburgh University

 1989 - present freelance artist and educator

-2012 - present, p/t associate lecturer Bath Spa University, Bath School of Art & Design.
-Mixed Media Textiles: Contemporary Arts Practice BA
+2012 - present, associate lecturer Bath Spa University, Bath School of Art & Design.
+Creative Arts and Contemporary Arts Practice BA courses

 2016 - 2017 Acting Subject leader Mixed Media Textiles, Contemporary Arts Practice BA, Creative Arts BA, Bath Spa University